lllucius/skilltest/README.rst

 :config: (dict) You may override any of the *skilltest* configuration settings when a test begins.
 The example shown, changes the synthesizer and forces regeneration, presumably because this particular test works better with a different voice (for example).

 |
 | Each **list** item, may utilize any combination of different methods for supplying the test data.
-You may specify as many as you need, just remember that for every item listed, a new test will be sent to AVS and you can quickly get into the hundreds of tests.
+You may specify as many as you need, just remember that for every item listed, each value provided by the method will cause an additional test to be sent to AVS and you can quickly get into the hundreds of tests.
 See the **bypass** configuration and command line options for reviewing the utterances before actually testing.
 |
+| You may use the **{skilldir}** and **{testsdir}** variables in the items to refer to either of those paths.
+|
 | The methods utilize command line parsing for their arguments, so arguments with spaces should be quoted.
 |
 | The following arguments are optional and can be used with all of the methods:
 |

  --filter  Specifies a regular expression that will be used to filter the provided values.
-Mostly useful when used with the **file** and **exec** methods.
+Mostly useful with the **file** and **exec** methods.
  --random  Specifies the number of values to randomly select from the list of provided values.
-Mostly useful when used with the **file** and **exec** methods.
+Mostly useful with the **file** and **exec** methods.
  --digits  A switch that tells *skilltest* to look for values that contain all digits and separate the digits with a space when substituting.
 This is useful for things like zip codes where you'd typically say the individual digits.
 For example, the number "55118" would be substituted as "5 5 1 1 8".

 |
 | Any empty ("") values or values beginning with a pound sign (#) will be dropped and will not be considered for the **random** and **filter** arguments.
+This allows you to put comments into your pseudo-type files in case you want to describe why one particular entry was included.

 |
-| The method are:
+| The methods are:
 |

 :text:  [--filter FILTER] [--random RANDOM] [--digits] text